 Friction Turkey Call

 Friction calls are the general term used to describe your pot calls, box calls, and push/pull calls.
-Friction calls are by far the easiest to use when it comes to first time turkey hunters and hunters at the intermediate level.
+Friction calls are by far the easiest to use when it comes to first-time turkey hunters and hunters at the intermediate level.
 From the simple push/pull call, and box call, to the slightly elevated user level of the slate or glass calls.

-Locater Turkey Call
+Locator Turkey Call

-Locator Calls are used by nearly all turkey hunters, regardless of which turkey call they prefer.
+Locator calls are used by nearly all turkey hunters, regardless of which turkey call they prefer.
 These are not to simulate turkeys, but calls and sounds that will locate toms.
 Sounding off a like an owl, hawk, pileated woodpecker, and crow all result in a tom gobbling.
 This become advantageous to locate a gobbler on his roost, or locate which section of timber, holler, or field a gobbler will be in before you make your move on him.

 Diaphragm Turkey Call

 Mouth calls, or diaphragm calls are easily the most dominating turkey call of the market.
 They are small, easy to carry, and relatively inexpensive, making them effective and easy to get used to.
 While the simplicity of the call itself is popular, learning how to correctly us a Diaphragm call takes more explanation.